kubanemil/solana-poh/docs/PohBlog.md

 }
 ```

-`Poh::new()` initializes the PoH process with a given initial hash, the number of hashes between ticks, and a tick number to start with.
+`Poh::new()` initializes the PoH state with a given initial hash, the number of hashes between ticks, and a tick number to start with.

 `solana_entry::poh::PohEntry` struct represents a single PoH entry.
 It only stores the ‘hash distance’ between the current and previous entry and the resulting hash value of the current entry.